 Local media outlets—papers (print and online), cable tv and radio stations—love to feature people in their

 communities!
-Reach out and let them know about your participation in the Tri-State Trek, and hopefully they will
+Reach out and let them know about your participation in the My-State Trek, and hopefully they will

 help you spread the word about your efforts.
 Feel free to use our sample press release.

-Tap into local merchants to sponsor you and/or hang up a flier about you and your Tri-State Trek participation.
+Tap into local merchants to sponsor you and/or hang up a flier about you and your My-State Trek participation.
 Tell

 your story, include a photo and information on how people can support your efforts.
 Think about reaching out to

 bike shops for a donation of a cycling jersey to print possible sponsor logos.

 Make sure your plan includes a realistic timeline for achieving your goals.